 The Collegiate Way website (collegiateway.org) is the leading resource on this worldwide residential college movement.
 Its hundreds of pages outline the foundations of the residential college idea, offer practical recommendations for the establishment of residential colleges, provide answers to common objections, point to recommended readings and the latest news, and present a directory of residential colleges and collegiate universities around the world.

 If you are a student you should include universities that have residential colleges in your higher education search.
 If you are a parent you should encourage your son or daughter to explore collegiate universities.
 If you are a faculty member or university administrator you should consider joining the residential college movement and establishing a collegiate system: it can be done much less expensively than you might think, and it will transform your institution for generations to come.

 Main Sections of the Collegiate Way Website

 The six main sections of the Collegiate Way website describe the educational foundations of the collegiate model and offer detailed practical recommendations for the creation and management of residential colleges (or house systems) within larger institutions.
 They also provide links to published material about residential colleges and to collegiate websites around the world.

-Four Foundations for the Renewal of University Life — Decentralization, faculty leadership, social stability, and genuine diversity are the foundations of a successful residential college system and the means to reinvigorate university life.
+Four Foundations for the Renewal of University Life — Decentralization, academic leadership, social stability, and genuine diversity are the foundations of a successful residential college system and the means to reinvigorate university life.